raymag/raymag/README.md

 </p>

 <h1 align="center">Hi There! 👋</h1>
 <p> I'm Magno, a developer from Brazil with the <b>passion of building systems, tools and ideas that can be helpful for people</b>.
-I have experience with backend and frontend applications and I recently got into android development.
+I have experience with backend and frontend applications and I'm recently trying to get into android development.
 Nice to meet you!</p>

 <p>The languages and tools I'm familiar with are:</p>